ralphsawaya/ovh/Terraform/README.md

 3. **Provide Custom Workload Content:**

-    Before running Terraform, make sure to customize `myworkload` content according to your requirements.
+    Before running Terraform, make sure to customize the  YCSB workload file `myworkload` according to your requirements.
+You can see workload examples [here](https://github.com/brianfrankcooper/YCSB/tree/master/workloads)

 ### Usage